 A degree may open the door to a variety of opportunities and diverse career paths.
 The degree programs offered at CTU will not necessarily lead to the featured careers.
 This collection of articles is intended to help inform and guide you through the process of determining which level of degree and types of certifications align with your desired career path.

 A business administration curriculum is designed to teach students how to plan strategically to create organizational value and master financial principles.
 In addition, students will have the opportunity to learn how to lead projects across all areas of business.
-According to Dr. Lyons, one of the best things about a business administration program is that today, coursework is aligned with real-world business scenarios.
-Dr. Lyons also notes that the competencies and skills are taught from an industry-relevant perspective.
+Coursework is typically designed to align with real-world business scenarios taught from an industry-relevant perspective.

 By studying business theories and learning best business practices, business majors may develop critical skillsets, such as knowing how to analyze problems by using and applying data.
 Business majors also have the opportunity to gain proficiency in managing large groups of people and may become adept at fostering professional communications.
 Employers from a multitude of industries look for this wide range of skills in business degree earners.
 According to a national CareerBuilder survey, 74% of employers surveyed say they plan to hire recent college graduates in 2017, with 30% of respondents choosing business majors over other degrees.1